 - Hypercompetent Sidekick: Percival, obviously.

-- Katanas Are Just Better: Played straight and subverted.
+- Katanas Are Just Better: Downplayed.
 The katana is the second-strongest weapon behind the halberd.

 - Know When to Fold 'Em: In later levels, you'll probably only be able to get enough items to secure a definite victory against three of the opponent's four stats.
 You should thus forfeit one of your stats (Usually range, as its equipment take up LOADS of space), especially if the opponent is strong at that stat.
 3 out of 4 wins still gives a victory.